Diffusion Bridge Variational Inference for Deep Gaussian Processes: Method

-Proposition~\ref{prop:doob-bridge} states that, by introducing Doob’s $h$-transform, we can reinterpret the dynamics as a bridge process, which essentially bends the diffusion toward the posterior endpoint.
+Equivalently, the \textbf{conditional score} equals \(s_{\text{cond}}(\mathbf{U}_t,t,\mathbf{U}_0)=s(\mathbf{U}_t,t,\mathbf{U}_0)+h(\mathbf{U}_t,t,\mathbf{U}_0)\). \end{proposition} Proposition~\ref{prop:doob-bridge} states that, by introducing Doob’s $h$-transform, we can reinterpret the dynamics as a bridge process, which essentially bends the diffusion toward the posterior endpoint.
 The forward SDE incorporates an additional drift term that nudges the path toward the target, while the reverse-time bridge SDE involves a conditional score function $s_{\text{cond}}$.
 This result provides the mathematical foundation for DBVI, showing how conditioning on the initialization modifies both forward and reverse dynamics.

 Building on this, we next leverage the bridge process trick introduced in DDVI \cite{xu2024sparse} to characterize the marginal distribution of the bridge process under a linear drift.
 This formulation yields a tractable Gaussian form for the bridge marginal, which will be crucial for deriving the DBVI training objective. \begin{proposition}[Marginal of Doob-augmented bridge process] Consider the linear forward SDE with Doob bridge correction